 Your doctor will increase the exercises you do over time until you can fully move your knee again.
 The exercises may make the new cartilage heal better.

 You will need to keep your weight off your knee for 6 to 8 weeks unless told otherwise.
 You will need crutches to get around.
 Keeping the weight off the knee helps the new cartilage grow.
+Make sure you check with your doctor to find out how much weight you can put on your leg and for how long.

 You will need to go to physical therapy and do exercises at home for 3 to 6 months after surgery.